Syntaxfest Sofia 2021

 SyntaxFest Homepage

-The Syntaxfest 2021 in Sofia (will be held ONLINE from 21 March to 24 March 2022)
+The Syntaxfest 2021 in Sofia (was held ONLINE from 21 March to 24 March 2022)

 4 events for 1 Fest of Empirical Syntax